Leksa667/YOLOv8-Overlay-CS2-CPP/README.md

 # YOLOv8 CS2 Overlay — C++

-Real-time overlay for Counter-Strike 2 powered by YOLOv8 + ONNX Runtime.
+Updated version of https://github.com/Leksa667/YOLOv8-Overlay-CS2 and merged from python to C++ to be more fast Real-time overlay for Counter-Strike 2 powered by YOLOv8 + ONNX Runtime.
 Transparent Win32 window drawn over the game — zero impact on CS2 performance.